Horace M. Albright: Late Life

-On January 12, 1929, Albright succeeded Mather as the second director of the NPS and held the post until August 9, 1933.
-In 1933 Albright resigned to work for the U.S. Potash Corporation and U.S. Borax and Chemical Corporation, serving variously as director, vice president, and general manager.
-During this time they lived in New Rochelle, New York.
-In 1937, his portrait was painted by artist Herbert A. Collins.
+After leaving the National Park Service in 1933, he next worked for the U.S. Potash Corporation and U.S. Borax and Chemical Corporation, serving variously as director, vice president, and general manager.
+During this time, the Albrights lived in New Rochelle, New York.
+In 1937, Albright's portrait was painted by artist Herbert A. Collins.
+Albright retired from the U.S Potash Corporation in 1965, but continued to engage in both conservation and national parks issues.